kirteeprajapati/youtube_clone/README.md

 ## Key Technologies and Concepts

-- **Media Query**: We utilize media queries to ensure that our application is responsive, providing a seamless experience on various devices and screen sizes.
+- **Media Query**: It utilize media queries to ensure that our application is responsive, providing a seamless experience on various devices and screen sizes.

-- **Material UI**: Our project leverages the Material UI library, offering a consistent and visually appealing design for our YouTube clone.
+- **Material UI**: The project leverages the Material UI library, offering a consistent and visually appealing design for our YouTube clone.

-- **React Folder and Structure**: We follow best practices in structuring our React application, organizing components, files, and directories for clarity and maintainability.
+- **React Folder and Structure**: It follow best practices in structuring our React application, organizing components, files, and directories for clarity and maintainability.

-- **Rapid API**: We incorporate the Rapid API VS Code extension, which facilitates the integration of external APIs into our project.
+- **Rapid API**: It incorporate the Rapid API VS Code extension, which facilitates the integration of external APIs into our project.

-- **Testing API**: Our project includes testing APIs to ensure the reliability and functionality of our YouTube clone.
+- **Testing API**: The project includes testing APIs to ensure the reliability and functionality of our YouTube clone.

 ## REST API Overview